WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

     - **Complete this step even if you believe you already have all dependencies**, as new ones are added regularly.
 5. Once dependencies have been loaded, test the code using the ***Testing*** section below.
 6. If the code passes all tests, review each edited file in GitHub.
-    - Navigate to the Pull Request for this change and clikc the *Files Changed* tab to view all changed files.
+    - Navigate to the Pull Request for this change and click the *Files Changed* tab to view all changed files.
-    - Review each changed file
+    - Review each changed file.
     - Focus first on whether the code accomplishes the stated objective from the Pull Request.
     - Then, focus on test coverage, adherance to applicable style guides (if any are in place at the time), and code cleanliness.
-    - Once you are satisfied with the state of a given file, click the *Viewed* checkbox to hide the file.
+    - Once you are satisfied with the state of a given file, click the *Viewed* checkbox to confirm that you have reviewed that file and collapse it.
 7. After reviewing all changed files, submit your review by clicking the *Review changes* link.
     - If the Pull Request is ready to be merged, click the *Approve* button.
     - If changes need to be made, or you have questions before approving the change, select the appropriate button and then click *Submit review*.